TCCPP/wheatley/wiki_articles/formatting.md

-# Why Should I Format My Code, And How Do I Do It?
+# Why Should I Format My Code, and How Do I Do It?

 Well-formatted code is much easier to read, especially for people who haven't written it themselves.